BudiNverse/medusa/README.md

 ### Features
 - Minimal use of reflection magic
 - DSL which results in easier usage
-- Asynchronous Transactions support (using Kotlin's coroutine)
+- Asynchronous Transactions support (using Kotlin's coroutines)

 ### Changelog
 #### [0.0.1 Experimental - Possible breaking API changes]